Who Can I Get Dial-up Access From?

 Each of these options is explained next.

 In most cities, finding local access numbers is no problemany local ISP, national ISP, or online service will have a local number you can use.
 In some suburbs and many rural areas, finding a local number gets more difficult.
-Often your best bet in such circumstances is to find a local ISP (discussed later in this hour), or to see whether your local telephone company offers Internet access.
+Often, your best bet in such circumstances is to find a local ISP (discussed later in this chapter), or to see whether your local telephone company offers Internet access.
 (Many do.)

 Some services offer a toll-free number (an 800 or 888 number) that you can use to access the service when the ISP provides no local number.
 But that number is rarely truly "toll-free."
 The ISP almost always charges a higher rate for using the service through the 800 or 888 number, kicking the toll back to you.

 You've no doubt heard of at least one of the major online services, such as America Online (AOL; see Figure 3.2) or CompuServe (CSi).
 These services promote themselves as Internet providers, and they arebut with a difference.

 Figure 3.2 Online services such as America Online (AOL) offer Internet access as well as other services available only to their own subscribers.

 In addition to Internet access, these services also offer unique activities and content not accessible to the rest of the Internet community.
 These services have their own chat rooms, newsgroup-like message boards (usually called "forums"), online stores, and reference sources that only subscribers to the service can use.
 Setup for an online service is usually very easy: You install the free software the company provides, follow the onscreen instructions, and you're connected.

 The principal drawback to online services is flexibility.
 You often cannot choose and use any client software you want; you must use a single client environment supplied by the service, or one program from among a limited set of options.
 When new, enhanced releases of client programs come out, ISP users can install and use them right away, whereas most online service users must wait until the online service publishes its customized version.